Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/upgrade_prereqs_ibm_i/restore_ibmi.md

 title: "Restore a previous version"
 linkTitle: "Roll back an upgrade"
 weight: 240
---- In the event that after upgrading a version you need to revert back to the previous version, you can perform the steps in this section using either the [automatic](#Automati) procedure or the [manual](#Manually) restore procedure.
+---In the event that after upgrading a version you need to revert back to the previous version, you can perform the steps in this section using either the [automatic](#Automati) procedure or the [manual](#Manually) restore procedure.

 > **Note**
 >